-Carol K. Walsh is an artist, writer, therapist and personal coach.
+Carol Walsh is a fine art photographer, writer, therapist and personal coach.
 Carol views all aspects of her life through a creative lens.
-It doesn't matter what form her creativity takes - in her studio working on multimedia drawings, taking a walk while photographing nature, at her desk writing her new memoir, or in her therapy office coaching individuals.
-Each one requires inspiration and focused action.
+It doesn't matter what form her creativity takes - in her studio working on multimedia drawings, photographing nature or writing .
+In addition, she believes that by utilizing the creative process we can envision our futures and thereby live our best possible lives.
 For Carol, the final product or outcome is not as important as the process, which to her is grounding, energizing, and healing.
-Engaging in daily use of the creative process is Carol's spiritual practice.

 Carol's most recent publication is her memoir Painting Life: My Creative Journey Through Trauma, published by She Writes Press, distributed by IPS and available wherever books are sold